West Palm Beach Felony DUI Lawyer

 Defending Felony DUI Charges in West Palm Beach

 Under Florida law, you may not drive any vehicle if you have a blood alcohol concentration (BAC) of .08 or more.
 Most DUIs are misdemeanors, but felony DUIs carry harsher penalties and are treated much more seriously by the criminal justice system.
 If you have been charged with a felony DUI, you should contact an attorney as soon as possible to put together a strategic defense.
-I am a Palm Beach Gardens felony DUI defense lawyer with more than 30 years of experience handling these types of charges.
+I am a West Palm Beach felony DUI defense lawyer with more than 30 years of experience handling these types of charges.

 Repeat Offenders in Florida

 Many felony DUIs arise because somebody is convicted of a third DUI within 10 years of the previous DUI conviction or is convicted of a fourth DUI.
 Under Florida law, someone who is charged with a felony DUI based on a third or fourth offense is charged with a third-degree felony.
 If convicted, he or she can be sentenced to five years in prison and a fine of $5,000.

 If someone is convicted of a third DUI within 10 years of the last conviction, his or her license will be revoked for a minimum of 10 years.
 He or she may be eligible to apply for a hardship license after two years in order to go to work or school.
 The applicant may also have to complete DUI classes, complete substance abuse treatment, and receive a good recommendation to be eligible.